agileactors/academy-node-workshop/README.md

 ### ✔ 2 Ensure Node is installed correctly

-Open your favourite terminal (Windows: command prompt) and type 'NPM verson'.
+Open your favourite terminal (Windows: command prompt) and type 'node - v'.
 The output should confirm that version (e.g. 12.0) is indeed installed

 Run the command: